LuisSanchez-Dev/AccessibilityPlus/README.md

 Simply look at a block to narrate it, hover over items in your inventory to narrate them and whenever a message is shown on your action bar it will be read automatically.

-Press the N key to open the configuration.
+Press the N key in game to open the configuration.

 ### Inventory keyboard navigation